 Po-Boys and Beignets All Day

 You'll practically feel like you're in the French Quarter at The Swamp Cafe.
 Start off by ordering their shrimp po-boy and crawfish étouffée, then finish the meal with their Cafe Du Monde style chicory café au lait and beignets, luckily for us, they are served all day long.

 Another Deep Ellum favorite, Le Bon Temps, is a sugary haven for beignets and coffee.
 Get the sweet treats served traditionally (their Classique) or mix it up with stuffed or topped beignets!
 Their boozy bananas foster bites are my favorite.

 Why daiquiris?
 Rum, the staple ingredient in the delicious drink, is made from Louisiana grown sugar cane and produced in distilleries all around southern Louisiana.
 While Southern Classic Daiquiri Factory in Bryan Place offers way more than just drinks, their name speaks for itself.
 Wash down their spicy Catfish Atchafalaya (pronounced ah-CHA-fuh-LIE-ah) with one of their signature frozen daiquiris, offered both in store or to-go.

-If you think about it, crawfish was made for social distancing.
-It's often best enjoyed at home among family or friends, and while peeling, you must be careful to not touch anything until you've washed your hands really, really well.
-Keep the party within your pod and pick up crawfish from Deep Ellum's The Free Man Cajun Cafe & Lounge or Lower Greenville's Ragin' Crab and enjoy at a park picnic or at home.
+Crawfish is a cajun staple.
+It's often best enjoyed at home among family or friends, and while peeling, you must be careful not to touch anything until you've washed your hands really, really well.
+Pick up crawfish from Deep Ellum's The Free Man Cajun Cafe & Lounge to enjoy at a park picnic or at home.
 Not sure how much to order?
 Depending on your hunger level and crawfish peelin' skills, plan to order about 3-5 lbs. per person.